kmongeon/kmongeon.github.io/content/01scholarship/20presentations.md

 Academic conferences
 --------------------

-Kaplan, E., Mongeon, K., & Ryan, J. (2013, December).
-A puck in the net beats four men in the box. *Rutgers Applied Probability Conference*.

-Mongeon, K., & Longley, N. (2011, November).
-An ethnicity discrimination test among national hockey league officials. *Southern Economic Association Annual Conference*.

-Ulrick, S., Mongeon, K., & Giannetto, M. (2014, July).
-A continuous income-based grade gap decomposition on university course grades.
-*Canadian Economics Conference*.

-Mongeon, K., & Mittelhammer, R. (2012, July).
-The existence and economics of rationally biased officiating. *Canadian Economics Conference*.

-Mongeon, K., & Winfree, J. (2011, July).
-Cross-ownership, league policies and player investment across sports leagues. *Western Economics Association International Conference*.

-Ferguson, M., & Mongeon, K. (2016, June).
-Can they handle the pressure?
-An analysis of major league baseball playoff races. *North American Society for Sport Management Conference*.
+Ferguson, Michael, and Kevin Mongeon.
+2016.
+"Can They Handle the Pressure?
+An Analysis of Major League Baseball Playoff Races".
+In *North American Society for Sport Management Conference*.
+Orlando, Florida.

-Kerwin, S., & Mongeon, K. (2016, June).
-Are educated sport managers better? *North American Society for Sport Management Conference*.
+Kerwin, Shannon, and Kevin Mongeon.
+2016.
+"Are Educated Sport Managers Better?"
+In *North American Society for Sport Management Conference*.
+Orlando, Florida.

-Mongeon, K. (2016, June).
-The process of winning and losing sporting contests. *Statistical Society of Canada*.
+Mongeon, Kevin.
+2016.
+"The Process of Winning and Losing Sporting Contests".
+In *Statistical Society of Canada*.
+St. Catharines, Ontario.

-Ross, W., & Mongeon, K. (2016, June).
-Biased decision-making in sport.
+Mongeon, Kevin.
+2016.
+"The Production of Winning and Losing Hockey Games".
+In *Ottawa Hockey Analytics Conference*.
+Ottawa, Ontario.

-*North American Society for Sport Management Conference*.
+Ross, Weller, and Kevin Mongeon.
+2016.
+"Biased Decision-Making in Sport".
+In *North American Society for Sport Management Conference*.
+Orlando, Florida.

-Ferguson, M., & Mongeon, K. (2015, June).
-The impact of team performance on player salaries. *North American Society for Sport Management Conference*.
+Ferguson, Michael, and Kevin Mongeon.
+2015.
+"The Impact of Team Performance on Player Salaries".
+In *North American Society for Sport Management Conference*.
+Ottawa, Ontario.

+Mongeon, Kevin.
+2015.
+"The In-Game Production of Winning and Losing Hockey Games".
+In *Pan American Sport and Exercise Research Summit*.
+Toronto, Ontario.

+Ross, Weller, and Kevin Mongeon.
+2015.
+"Winners Do it Differently!"
-Ross, W., & Mongeon, K. (2015, June).
-Winners do it differently! *North American Society for Sport Management Conference*.
+In *North American Society for Sport Management Conference*.
+Ottawa, Ontario.

+Kaplan, Edward, Kevin Mongeon, and John Ryan.
+2014.
+"A Puck In The Net Beats Four Men In The Box".
+In *INFORMS Annual Meeting*.
+Minneapolis, Minnesota.

-Mongeon, K. (2014, June).
-A further assessment of the impacts of cultural and language diversity in the national hockey league. *Western Economics Association International Conference*.
+Mongeon, Kevin.
+2014.
+"A Further Assessment of the Impacts of Cultural and Language Diversity in the National Hockey League".
+In *Western Economics Association International Conference*.
+Denver, Colorado.

-Mongeon, K. (2014, June).
-A further assessment of the impacts of cultural and language diversity in the national hockey league. *The Hockey Conference*.
+Mongeon, Kevin.
+2014.
+"A Further Assessment of the Impacts of Cultural and Language Diversity in the National Hockey League".
+In *The Hockey Conference*.
+London, Ontario.

-Mongeon, K. (2015, April).
-The in-game production of winning and losing hockey games. *Pan American Sport and Exercise Research Summit*.
+Ulrick, Shawn, Kevin Mongeon, and Michael Giannetto.
+2014.
+"A Continuous Income-Based Grade Gap Decomposition on University Course Grades".
+In *Canadian Economics Conference*.
+Vancouver, British Columbia.

+Kaplan, Edward, Kevin Mongeon, and John Ryan.
+2013.
+"A Puck In The Net Beats Four Men In The Box".
+In *Rutgers Applied Probability Conference*.
+New Brunswick, New Jersey.

+Mongeon, Kevin, and Ron Mittelhammer.
+2012.
+"The Existence and Economics of Rationally Biased Officiating".
+In *Canadian Economics Conference*.
+Calgary, Alberta.

+Mongeon, Kevin, and Neil Longley.
+2011.
+“An Ethnicity Discrimination Test Among National Hockey League Officials”.
+In *Southern Economic Association Annual Conference*.
+Washington, DC.

-Mongeon, K., & Mittelhammer, R. (2011, April).
-Home advantage, close games, and big crowds: The existence and economics of rationally biased officiating. *Midwest Economics Association Annual Conference*.
+Mongeon, Kevin, and Ron Mittelhammer.
+2011.
+"Home Advantage, Close Games, and Big Crowds: The Existence and Economics of Rationally Biased Officiating".
+In *Midwest Economics Association Annual Conference*.
+St. Louis, Missouri.

-Kaplan, E., Mongeon, K., & Ryan, J. (2014, March).
-A puck in the net beats four men in the box. *INFORMS Annual Meeting*.

-Mongeon, K. (2016, January).
-The production of winning and losing hockey games. *Ottawa Hockey Analytics Conference*.
+Mongeon, Kevin, and Jason Winfree.
+2011.
+"Cross-Ownership, League Policies and Player Investment across Sports Leagues".
+In *Western Economics Association International Conference*.
+San Diego, California.

 Industry conferences
 --------------------

-Mongeon, K., & Boyle, J. M. (2015, November).
-From the rink to the trading desk: What can financial data scientists learn from hockey analytics? *Quant World Canada 2015*.
+Mongeon, Kevin, and J. Michael Boyle.
+2015.
+"From the Rink to the Trading Desk: What can Financial Data Scientists Learn from Hockey Analytics?"
+In *Quant World Canada 2015*.
+Toronto, Ontario.

-Mongeon, K., & Boyle, J. M. (2014, May).
-Designing effective sport teams through physical diversity. *Predictive Analytics World*.
+Mongeon, Kevin, and J. Michael Boyle.
+2014.
+"Designing Effective Sport Teams through Physical Diversity".
+In *Predictive Analytics World*.
+Toronto, Ontario.

-Mongeon, K. (2013, May).
-Succeeding with analytics in professional hockey - now and into the future. *Predictive Analytics World*.
+Mongeon, Kevin.
+2013.
+"Succeeding with Analytics in Professional Hockey - Now and Into the Future".
+In *Predictive Analytics World*.
+Toronto, Ontario.